Skip to content

 2.d.
 Provision the database⚓︎

-create postgress user and database (from within /opt/ditto)
+create postgres user and database (from within /opt/ditto)

 enter ditto user password